Chapter

 as my mother had been the goddess Artemis, and while I hadn’t gotten

-much of the godly side of the family tree, I could consume magical energy the
+much from the godly side of the family tree, I could consume magical

-same way she had.
-I couldn’t drag it out of someone like her but had to
+energy the same way she had.
+I couldn’t drag it out of someone like

-wait until they coughed it up.
-Fortunately, the Margygr had, in
+her, but had to wait until they coughed it up.
+Fortunately, the Margygr

 Unfortunately,

-I’d used it up during our escape, and currently thought that
+I’d used their energy up during our escape, and I currently thought

-passing out sounded like a good idea.
-But I didn’t, as it would destroy
+that passing out sounded like a good idea.
+But I didn’t, as it would

-whatever tiny shreds of dignity I had left.
-Which, as usual lately,
+destroy whatever tiny shreds of dignity I had left.
+Which, as usual

 My name is